-Understanding what makes a cooking oil (un)healthy can be confusing.
+Knowing how to choose a healthy cooking oil can be confusing.

 Not all fats are the same

 We need good fats, it’s as simple as that.
-They assist with many important body functions related to our brain, cells, metabolism, blood, hormones, skin, digestion, teeth and lungs.
+They assist with many important body systems related to our brain, cells, heart, metabolism, blood, hormones, skin, digestion, teeth and lungs.

 Animal sources: salmon, mackerel and herring.